Level 3 - Scale

 Security and Policy

-It’s now time to step up and automate your deployment guardrails and security best practices with policy as code.
-Determine your strategy for enforcement.
-Begin adopting third party benchmarks and standards where relevant.
-Consider also adopting anomaly and threat detection technologies.
+Now at level 3 is the time to automate deployment guardrails and platform components like certificate management while implementing security best practices through policy as code.
+Define your enforcement strategy and begin adopting relevant third-party benchmarks and standards.
+Consider incorporating anomaly and threat detection technologies.

 Testing and Issue Detection